tfrmma/game-theory-trading-strats/README.md

 - Spoofing detection is a counter-strategy tool, not a spoofing implementation.
 - Calibrate all rolling windows, thresholds, and `size_decimals` to your venue before going live.
 - The Cython extension is optional.
 All hot paths have a pure Python fallback that runs automatically.

+Rest in Peace Toto, this is in your honor.